Think about all the ways a child learns to socialize with others from birth through the middle school years.

 Experiences with animals

-Practicing social distancing when encountering other dogs is ideal for your puppy, because you don’t want your pup to have a close encounter with an aggressive dog.
+After two years of social distancing, we all know what that means for humans.
+Practicing social distancing when encountering other dogs is also ideal for your puppy, because you don’t want your pup to have a close encounter with an aggressive dog.

 When you take your puppy for a walk and they spot another dog and want to stop and watch that dog walk by, let them.
 This helps your puppy understand that seeing other dogs is normal.